Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Experimental Results

 \subsection{ScNucAdapt Enables Accurate Cross-Annotation of Bladder and Kidney Cell Types Across scRNA-seq and snRNA-seq}

 This section presents the classification performance of bladder and kidney cell types across domains between scRNA-seq and snRNA-seq data.

-The experimental results shown in Table \ref{tab2} indicate that ScNucAdapt outperforms existing classifiers, which focus solely on ScRNA-seq datasets.
+The experimental results shown in Table \ref{tab2} and in Supplementary S2 Table indicate that ScNucAdapt outperforms existing classifiers, which focus solely on scRNA-seq datasets.
 Moreover, ScAdapt.
-On the immune subset, which is a partial domain adaptation problem where ScRNA-seq is the source data and SnRNA-seq is the target data, ScNucAdapt achieves an accuracy of 90.24, which performed better than ScAdapt's 90.05, and outperformed SingleCellNet's 81.02.
-On the Stromal datasets where ScRNA-seq is the source data and SnRNA-seq is the target data, ScNucAdapt achieves an accuracy of 97.69 under a closed set setting, performing better than ScAdapt's 96.95, outperforming SingleCellNet's 91.47.
-The same holds for the Stromal dataset, where SnRNA-seq serves as the source data and ScRNA-seq as the target data.
-ScNucAdapt achieves an accuracy score of 90.38, outperforming ScAdapt's 89.98, SingleCellNet's 86.61, and ScMap's 86.97.
+On the immune subset, which is a partial domain adaptation problem where scRNA-seq is the source data and snRNA-seq is the target data, ScNucAdapt achieves an accuracy of 91.05 and a macro-F1 Score 84.69, which performed better than ScAdapt's 90.24 (accuracy) and 82.37 (macro-f1), and outperformed SingleCellNet's 81.02 (accuracy) and 55.51 (macro-f1).
+On the Stromal datasets where scRNA-seq is the source data, and snRNA-seq is the target data, ScNucAdapt achieves an accuracy of 97.80 and 89.42 of macro-f1 under a closed set setting, performing better than ScAdapt's 96.95 (accuracy) and 80.00 (macro-f1), outperforming SingleCellNet's 91.92 (accuracy) and 63.82 (macro-f1).
+The same holds for the Stromal dataset, where snRNA-seq serves as the source data and scRNA-seq as the target data.
+ScNucAdapt achieves an accuracy score of 90.38 and 72.42 on macro-f1 score, outperforming ScAdapt's 89.98 (accuracy) and 71.61 (macro-f1), SingleCellNet's 86.61 (accuracy) and 66.96 (macro-f1), and ScMap's 87.02 (accuracy) and 63.72 (macro-f1).
 Interestingly, we found that domain adaptation methods often outperformed scRNA-seq classifiers.
+Visualization results using UMAP for the bladder tissue with three subsets are shown in Supplementary S3 Fig. While most scRNA-seq and snRNA-seq populations merged effectively, we observed a limitation in aligning stromal populations, where ScNucAdapt failed to distinguish between vein endothelial cells and general endothelial cells.
+This is attributable to the extremely limited training set for vein endothelial cells, which contained only four cells.
+This makes it a challenging scenario for any alignment method.
+Despite this, ScNucAdapt maintained the best overall performance among all compared methods in terms of both Accuracy and macro F1-score.

-On the unpaired datasets between scRNA-seq and snRNA-seq, which is under a partial setting, ScNucAdapt achieves an accuracy of 87.12, outperforming other methods, including ScAdapt.
-This might be the cause why ScAdapt tends to negative transfer under partial settings, which is a common situation for traditional domain adaptation methods\cite{cao2018partial}.
-These results indicate that not only can ScNucAdapt handle distributional differences between scRNA-seq and snRNA-seq, but also under partial settings.
+On the unpaired datasets between scRNA-seq and snRNA-seq, which is under a partial setting, ScNucAdapt achieves an accuracy of 87.23 and a macro-f1 of 81.5, outperforming other methods, including ScAdapt.
+The visualization results of UMAP are shown in Figure \ref{kidney}, where most scRNA-seq and snRNA-seq populations are well-merged across batches while maintaining clear separation by cell type.
+These results indicate that not only can ScNucAdapt handle distributional differences between scRNA-seq and snRNA-seq, but also under partial settings of unpaired scRNA-seq and snRNA-seq.

-All the experimental results show that ScNucAdapt is a robust method in cross-domain annotation between ScRNA-seq and SnRNA-seq in bladder and kidney cell types.
+All the experimental results show that ScNucAdapt is a robust method in cross-domain annotation between scRNA-seq and snRNA-seq in bladder and kidney cell types.